 3. How can this be fixed?

 Identifying the causes of interruptions is often much easier than finding a solution.
-Those aforementioned issues pertaining to work instructions are fairly easy to resolve.
+Work instructions are pretty easy to resolve.
 They take time to fix but are often well worth the effort.
-Issues pertaining to machine repairs are something else entirely.
-Sometimes you must do a cost-benefit analysis on the cost of repairs versus the costs of doing nothing and living with high cycle times.
+Issues involving machine repairs are something else entirely.
+Sometimes, you must do a cost-benefit analysis on the cost of repairs versus the costs of doing nothing and living with high cycle times.

-While it’s not an exact step-by-step process to performing a cost-benefit analysis, the following article still provides some insight into making a decision on an equipment upgrade.
+While it's not an exact step-by-step process to performing a cost-benefit analysis, the following article still provides insight into deciding on an equipment upgrade.
 What's Involved in Making a Decision on a Capital Expenditure?

-Track the incidence of lost time over a shift and then repeat the process each day until you have a large enough sample portion.
-Here is the sample excel sheet used in this article: Download Cycle Time Tracking Variance Analysis in Excel
+Track the incidence of lost time over a shift and repeat the process each day until you have a large enough sample portion.
+Here is the sample Excel sheet used in this article: Download Cycle Time Tracking Variance Analysis in Excel

 Comments